-Feel free to share this video on your own blogs, with students or teachers, or with whomever you think may enjoy!
+Feel free to share this video on your own blogs with students, teachers, colleagues, or anyone else.
 Later in this series we show you how easy it is to add videos to your blog.

-A blog is simply a blank canvas that you can use in any way to meet your needs.
+A blog is a blank canvas that you can use in any way to meet your needs!

 Why educators use blogs

-The main reasons why educators have personal / professional blogs include:
+The main reasons why educators have personal/professional blogs include to:

 - Share information and tips with other educators.

 - Collaborate with a global audience.
-Increased collaboration leads to greater innovation and ideas because each individual sees a different perspective.
-This gives all involved greater “food for thought!”
+Increased collaboration with others leads to greater innovation and new perspectives.

-- Reflect on learning or teaching / work practices.
+- Reflect on their learning or their teaching/work practices.

-- Learn how to blog to use blogs effectively with students.
+- Learn how to blog themselves so they can use blogs effectively with their students.